-I hold a dual appointment as an Instructor in the Department of History and the International Comparative Studies Program at Duke University.
+I am an incoming Assistant Professor in the Department of History at the University of Iowa.
+Previously, I was Instructor in History and International Comparative Studies at Duke University.

 Learn more about my ongoing research on the visual, consumer, and gender history of disobedience in colonial India here.